-$^7\mathrm{The}$ major sub-national units in The Gambia are 6 regions.
+7The major sub-national units in The Gambia are 6 regions.
+Region 1 includes the capital Banjul, with Regions 2-6 at increasing remove heading east along the Gambia River bisecting the country.
 Below these sub-national units, there are 43 districts as of 2013.

-&lt;sup>8For purposes of this paper, public schools refer to both government and grant-aided schools, the latter of which are publicly funded but administered privately.
+8For purposes of this paper, public schools refer to both government and grant-aided schools, the latter of which are publicly funded but administered privately.
 Both types of public schools are eligible for the scholarship program, while private schools are not.

-$^{9}\mathrm{We}$ follow the Gambian convention in referring to the 2000-2001 academic year as 2001, to 2001-2002 as 2002, and so on.
+$^{^{9}}$ We follow the Gambian convention in referring to the 2000-2001 academic year as 2001, to 2001-2002 as 2002, and so on.

-&lt;sup>10The average value changed over time because of changes in the exchange rate (the average value of a US dollar per Gambian Dalasi was approximately 13, 15, 20, 27 between 2000 and 2003) and also changes in the composition of students covered (middle and high school students) over time as the program got scaled.
+10The average value changed over time because of changes in the exchange rate (the average value of a US dollar per Gambian Dalasi was approximately 13, 15, 20, 27 between 2000 and 2003) and also changes in the composition of students covered (middle and high school students) over time as the program got scaled.

-schools in Region 2 was implemented during the sample period, as was a program offering a salary premium to primary school teachers in all rural areas excluding Region 2 (Pugatch & Schroeder, 2014).
-We therefore checked the robustness of all analysis to the omission of Region 2 and found qualitatively similar results (omitted for brevity but available upon request ).
-We have little remaining concern about confounding factors that may threaten the identification of the impact of this particular program.
+in the country during our sample period.
+Other national policies focused on primary education, and no other policy coincided with the scholarship program in geographic scope and timing.
+Nonetheless, a supplementary scholarship program targeting a subset of secondary schools in Region 2 was implemented during the sample period,11 as was a program offering a salary premium to primary school teachers in all rural areas excluding Region 2 (Pugatch & Schroeder, 2014a,b).
+We therefore check robustness of results to the omission of Region 2 later in the paper.